 Learn the finer points of golf from our local experts.
-Whether you’re a novice or a seasoned player, our pros can tailor your lessons based on your skill level and help you exponentially improve your game.
-Lessons can be scheduled at reasonable rates.
+Whether you’re a novice or a seasoned player, our pros tailor lessons to your skill level and will help you exponentially improve your game.
+Lessons are scheduled at reasonable rates.
 For availability, please call us at 573.445.8100.

-Dennis has compiled an illustrious playing and teaching career spanning close to 5 decades.
+Dennis has compiled an illustrious playing and teaching career spanning close to five decades.
 He can only be described as a mid-Missouri golfing legend.
 Born and raised in Carthage, Missouri, Dennis quickly gained notoriety as an accomplished amateur player.
-He qualified for the 1976 U.S. Amateur Championship, and in 1977, he won the Phil Cotton Invitational, the Missouri Amateur Championship, and then qualified again for the U.S. Amateur.
+He qualified for the 1976 U.S. Amateur Championship, and in 1977, he won the Phil Cotton Invitational, the Missouri Amateur Championship, and qualified again for the U.S. Amateur Championship.

 While his playing resume is certainly impressive, Dennis is best known for his skills as an instructor.
 Dennis has close to 40 years of teaching experience, and he has helped countless golfers improve their games and learn how to better enjoy the game.
 In 2006, Dennis was honored as the Gateway PGA Teacher of the Year.
 He was named the 2007 Gateway PGA Junior Golf Leader, and in 2013, he was inducted into the Columbia Golf Foundation Hall of Fame.

-Kory has over 20 years of experience in the golf industry and specializies in instruction, club fitting, and club repair.
+Kory has over 20 years of experience in the golf industry and specializes in instruction, club fitting, and club repair.
 A native of Quincy, Illinois, Kory began his career at Westview Golf Course under the tutelage of Gateway PGA Teacher of the Year Mark Christensen.
-He then moved on to Quincy Country Club, where he honed his craft under Gateway PGA legend Lynn Rosely.
-Kory spent 10 years as the store manager at Discount Golf World before coming to Midway Golf Complex,.
+Kory then moved on to Quincy Country Club, where he honed his craft under Gateway PGA legend Lynn Rosely.
+Kory spent 10 years as the store manager at Discount Golf World before coming to Midway Golf Complex.